Barbed wire, high fences: some election spots in Arizona close, but others step up

 “Civic involvement, in any area of interest, is crucial to sustaining and improving our society,” Shkapich said.
 “By opening our meetinghouse as a polling location, our hope is to make it easier for everyone in the community to participate in the election process and have their voice heard.”

-This dedication to civic engagement also resonates with Dianna Villanueva-Saucedo, associate vice chancellor at the Center for Excellence in Inclusive Democracy within the Maricopa Community College system.
+This dedication to civic engagement also resonates with Deanna Villanueva-Saucedo, associate vice chancellor at the Center for Excellence in Inclusive Democracy within the Maricopa Community College system.

 “I get really jazzed by the fact that we can be offering this critical service to our community,” Villanueva-Saucedo said.